 Gurit focuses on the development and production of composite materials, as well as on mould construction for wind rotor blades and structural core material kitting services.
 Gurit's customers mainly come from the wind energy industry (around 80%) as well as from the aerospace and marine industries.
 Gurit has played an important role in the wind market as a global technology and market leader in blade designs and thanks to its good positioning in composite materials.
-Gurit thus makes a significant contribution to achieving the UN Sustainable Development Goals (UN SDG 7 and UN SDG 9).
+Gurit thus makes a significant contribution to achieving the UN Sustainable Development Goals (UN SDG 7 and UN SDG 13).
 In order to continue to act as an innovative and focused system partner, Gurit is expanding its already good positioning in the growing wind markets such as China, India and Mexico.
 The transition from thermosets (PVC, SAN) to the more sustainable thermoplastics (PET) is actively promoted by Gurit through investments in new extruders for the mechanical production of PET.
 In addition, a large proportion of PET core materials are made from recycled PET.
 In order to minimise waste during kitting activities, Gurit locates the kitting division and PET production sites as close to each other as possible so that waste produced when cutting the kits can be recycled without long transport routes.
 These efforts are to be welcomed against the backdrop of the ever larger wind rotor blades and the increasing PET content in the core material.
 Gurit joined the UN Global Compact in 2020 and is committed to reporting annually on progress.
+Gurit wants to gradually move away from chemicals of concern by 2022.

 The wind energy industry has seen double-digit growth in recent years.
+A new record value is expected for 2021 with 77 gigawatts of newly installed wind capacity.
 Lifecycle assessments for wind turbines show that wind energy is one of the most sustainable forms of energy.
 In the long term, the wind industry should therefore enjoy structural growth above GDP.